o0101/vanillatype/README.md

 So we've seen:

 - Collection types (container and member)
+- Compound types (a type augmented with one or more verifiers)
 - Enum types (lists of other types)
 - Option types
 - Type verification, erroring and guarding.